Neurotech-Hub/Hublink-Gateway-Setup/README.md

 > Note: You should not need to modify these values manually as they are set automatically during installation.

 ### USB Drive Setup

+You may use the [Hublink-CardFormatter Tool](https://github.com/Neurotech-Hub/Hublink-CardFormatter) to accomplish the steps below.

 The system is configured to automatically use USB drives labeled "HUBLINK":
 1. Format the drive with a compatible filesystem (e.g., ext4, FAT32)